 At this point we've already looked at CSS fundamentals, how to style text, and how to style and manipulate the boxes that your content sits inside.
 Now it's time to look at how to place your boxes in the right place in relation to the viewport, and one another.
-We have covered the necessary prerequisites so we can now dive deep into CSS layout, looking at different display settings, traditional layout methods involving float and positioning, and new fangled layout tools like flexbox.
+We have covered the necessary prerequisites so we can now dive deep into CSS layout, looking at different display settings, traditional layout methods involving float and positioning, and modern layout tools like flexbox.

 Before starting this module, you should already: